 Traditionally, it is iron wire that has been used and it is also the material I fell for.

-The iron, the raw, as untreated, from the outside environment can get everything from a deep and shiny luster of, for example, body-friendly use or to get a tarnished and corroded surface when the iron is exposed to both moisture and oxygen.
+The iron, the raw, as untreated, from the outside environment can have everything from a deep and shiny luster of, for example, close-fitting use or to having a tarnished and corroded surface when the iron is exposed to both moisture and oxygen.

 It immediately turned out that there was interest and a demand for my mentioned products.

-Jewelry from Urberg Design has over the years been sold in design, handicraft, handicraft and seasonal stores.
+Jewelry from Urberg Design has over the years been sold in design, arts and crafts, handicraft and seasonal stores.
 They have also been shown and / or sold at county museums, art galleries.

-The passion, the knowledge, the interest, the experiences, the curiosity, the drive, the design language and the dreams were so intertwined in one company.
+The passion, knowledge, interest, experience, curiosity, drive, design language and dreams were so intertwined in one company.

 With my jewelery art, I offer the market alternatives to the mass-produced jewelery, in the prevailing fixed fashion, wear and tear and over-consumption of raw materials that we have learned over time, from the major players in the market.